JonKuqi/Recommender_System_with_Collaborative_Filtering_Gr16/README.md

 Let's take an example of representing two sentences as vectors and finding the similarity between them.
  - Sentence A: "Hello, world"
- - Sentence B: "Hello, Hello"
+ - Sentence B: "Hello hello"

 We create a table where the first column contains the two sentences, and the first row lists each word from both sentences.
 The table is filled with values indicating how many times each word appears in the respective sentence.